Achievements

 Education & Training

 Georgia CTSA Research Education programs include the Emory Master of Science in Clinical Research (MSCR), the Certificate Program in Translational Science (CPTS, recently renamed from Certificate Program in Translational Research to align with NIH focus), the KL2 (career development program for junior faculty focused on a career in clinical investigation), and TL1 program (supports predoctoral and postdoctoral clinical and translational research training).
 The Georgia CTSA-supported MSCR program has had 258 graduates with a Master of Science (MSc) degree including predoctoral and postdoctoral trainees, resident and fellow physicians, and junior faculty at Emory.
 MSCR graduates have had more than 5,400 peer-reviewed publications.
 The Georgia CTSA Research Education MSCR students and graduates have served as principal investigators on 166 NIH awards totaling $267 million.
 Currently, there are 22 first-year MSCR students who will start in Fall 2023, and 23 second-year students.
 The CPTS program has 96 students who have completed the program and there are 38 current CPTS students, including 19 students who will start in Fall 2023.
-The KL2 program has had 68 junior faculty KL2 scholars since the inception of the Georgia CTSA as well as three UL1 Diversity Supplement scholars.
-Approximately 70% of the KL2 scholars who have completed the program have obtained a federal grant (most commonly from NIH) as Principal Investigator (PI); 69% of the scholars have been women.
+The KL2 program has had 68 junior faculty KL2 scholars since the inception of the Georgia CTSA as well as three UL1 Supplement scholars.
+Approximately 70% of the KL2 scholars who have completed the program have obtained a federal grant (most commonly from NIH) as Principal Investigator (PI).
 The TL1 Predoctoral and Postdoctoral training program has had 147 TL1 trainees since the inception of the CTSA.

 Pediatrics